jdbctemplatemapper/jdbctemplatemapper/README.md

 In this case you will have to manually set the id value before calling insert()

 **@Column**
-Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBY. @Column can be used with all other annotations to map to a different database column.
+Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used with the other annotations to map to a different column.

+The two ways to use it:

+@Column
+This will map property to a column using the default naming convention of camelCase to underscore name.

+@Column(name="some_colum_name) will map the property to the column specified by name attribute.

 ```java
 @Table(name="customer")